Independent African news, markets, culture and politics.

 Naira records highest appreciation against dollar since Trump's tarrif pause

-The Nigerian naira has experienced a significant appreciation against the United States dollar at the official foreign exchange market.
-According to data from the Central Bank of Nigeria, the naira strengthened to N1,446.32 against the dollar on Tuesday, up from N1,453.85 on Monday.
-This represents a gain of N7.52, the largest daily increase in the past two weeks.
+The Nigerian naira has appreciated significantly against the United States dollar in the official foreign‑exchange market.
+Central Bank of Nigeria data show the naira strengthened to N1,446.32 per dollar on Tuesday, up from N1,453.85 on Monday—a gain of N7.52, the largest daily increase in the past two weeks.

-The Central Bank of Nigeria’s decision to retain the interest rate is seen as an effort to balance the need to control inflation with the need to support economic growth.
-The bank’s actions will be closely monitored in the coming days, as the effects of the decision become clearer.
-The stability of the naira and the overall health of the economy will be important indicators of the success of the bank’s monetary policy decisions.
+Nigeria’s foreign‑exchange reserves currently stand at $44.46 billion, according to the central bank.
+The foreign‑exchange market has been under close scrutiny as the government and monetary authorities work to manage the economy and preserve stability.
+The decision to retain the interest rate is viewed as an effort to balance inflation control with the need to sustain economic growth.
+The bank’s actions will be closely monitored in the coming days, with the stability of the naira and the overall health of the economy serving as key indicators of the success of its monetary‑policy stance.

 Scroll to Top